Henri Young: Life

 In 1954, Young was transferred to the Washington State Penitentiary at Walla Walla to begin a life sentence for the 1933 murder conviction.
+On September 21, 1967, Young was added as #258 of the FBI Ten Most Wanted Fugitives list for escaping the prison.
+He was arrested in Kansas City, Missouri on January 9, 1968, after a citizen recognized him from an article in Inside Detective magazine.
 He was released from Washington State Penitentiary in 1972, at age 61.
 He "jumped parole and, according to Washington State authorities, his whereabouts are unknown."
 No further records exist on Young.

-Issues with film
+Inaccuracies within the film

 The film Murder in the First (1995) has a number of inaccuracies compared to the facts of Young's life.
 It mistakenly presents Young as being arrested for stealing $5 in order to feed himself and his younger sister.
 It shows that he was tortured by officials after his escape attempt.
 It shows him killing McCain in the cafeteria immediately after his return to the general population, rather than later.
 It also showed that he was found dead in his prison cell in 1942, just before his appeal, with the word "victory" on the wall.

 As noted above, Young had a prior murder conviction before arriving at Alcatraz.
 He was transferred from Alcatraz to serve the remainder of that murder sentence later in life at a Washington state prison.
 He disappeared after jumping parole after being released in 1972 from Walla Walla.